danielmorgan/curse-of-strahd-notes/README.md

 #### :flower_playing_cards: Tarroka cards

 > * Abjurer     - Better know your enemy.
-I see a fallen house guarded by a great stone dragon look to the highest peak
+I see a fallen house guarded by a great stone dragon look to the highest peak.
 > * Myrmidon    - A holy symbol of great hope.
 Look for a den of wolves in the hills overlooking a mountain lake.
 The treasure belongs to mother night.
 > * Monk        - Power and strength.
 Weapon of vengeance, a sword of sunlight.
 Treasure hidden behind sun, in the house of ascent
 > * Beast       - Someone help us in the battle against darkness.
 Werewolf holds secret hatred against enemy.
 She can help.